Unleash/unleash-client-node/README.md

 -   **disableMetrics** - disable metrics
 -   **customHeaders** - Provide a map(object) of custom headers to be sent to the unleash-server
 -   **timeout** - specify a timeout in milliseconds for outgoing HTTP requests.
 Defaults to 10000ms.
+-   **repository** - Provide a custom repository implementation to manage the underlying data

 ## Custom strategies